-Which Students get to take home a Chromebooks ?
+Which Students get to take home a Chromebook?

 Students may not bring or use their own devices at school.
 PUSD has no method of ensuring that personal devices are capable of providing students with the same learning experience as the district provided Chromebook.
 Further, the assigned Chromebooks are provisioned with particular software tools and secure testing browsers identified as necessary for certain required school activities.
 For safety, PUSD Chromebooks may only be logged into with a school district username and password.
 These school accounts are under the district's administrative control where the students' actions and history are recorded.

 If a student leaves their Chromebook at home, they will be expected to make up any digital assignment that they were not able to do in class as a result of not having their Chromebook.
-Teachers will provide altnernative assignments when possible.
+Teachers will provide alternative assignments when possible.

 What if a student’s Chromebook is not charged?

-Each student is expected to have a fully charged Chromebook at the beginning of every school day and bring her/his Chromebook to all classes.
+Each student is expected to have a fully charged Chromebook at the beginning of every school day and bring their Chromebook to all classes.
 If their Chromebook is not charged they will need to make up any digital assignment that they were not able to do in class as a result of not having their Chromebook.
-Teachers will provide altnernative assignments when possible.
+Teachers will provide alternative assignments when possible.

 What if my student loses the charger?

-If a student looses their charger a fee ($50) will be assigned to the student, this fee can be paid in the ITS department at the Education Center (351 South Pasadena, 91101 room 111a).
-To aviod the inflated cost of purchasing a charger from Dell through the district families can opt to replace the charger directly from Amazon.
+If a student loses their charger, a fee ($50) will be assigned to the student, this fee can be paid in the ITS department at the Education Center (351 South Pasadena, 91101 room 111a).
+To avoid the inflated cost of purchasing a charger from Dell, district families can opt to replace the charger directly from Amazon.
 CLICK HERE for the elementary Chromebook charger replacement.
 CLICK HERE for the secondary Chromebook charger replacement.

 What do parents and students have to sign?